Table of Contents

 Parkinson’s is a degenerative disease of the substantia nigra that involves the loss of dopamine-producing cells.
 Because of the loss of dopamine and the resulting excess of choline, disruptions in movement modulation can occur – characterized by the symptom triad: ‘cogwheel’ rigidity, tremor, and akinesia.

 Diseases with hyperkinetic-hypotonic symptoms:

 The loss of GABA and choline-producing cells in the striatum leads to a predominance of impulses triggered by dopamine.
 The symptoms can be tics in the form of muscle twitching, changing of the psyche, and even dementia.
 The movements of patients with Huntington’s disease are fast and not rhythmical and they increase in case of excitement or intending movement.

 Athetosis is characterized by slow, stereotypical, vermicular movements of the extremities, which can result in abnormal joint positions.

 This movement disorder manifests in the case of malfunctioning of the subthalamic nucleus.
 It is a fast, skidding movement with sudden onset.

 Diseases of the motor cortex

 Apoplexy = Stroke

 The pyramidal fibers in the internal capsule are arranged topographically, and therefore, depending on the position of damage, different muscle groups can be affected by the paralysis (hemiplegia of the arms or legs).
 As the motor neurons remain intact, there is no atrophy of the muscles.
-Fine motor skills are impaired and muscle strength is reduced because the internal capsule conducts also fibers to the brain stem and the cerebellum.
+Fine motor skills are impaired and muscle strength is reduced because the internal capsule also conducts fibers to the brain stem and cerebellum.